These days, we know Facebook as a powerful social channel to connect brands to their clients.

 Other Ways to Improve Engagement for Facebook Search

-Post format is important when it comes to Facebook.
+Post format is important when it comes to Facebook and none are as popular as video.

-Interaction’s what we’re going for here, and clearly video is the way to get there.
+If interaction is what we’re going for, clearly, video is the way to get it.

 Narrow Down Your Audience